imanirajdoost/color-theme-manager/README.md

 - If we create A LOT of theme files (more than 1000) the counter in 'create theme' button will not work
 - If the user tempers with the XML files directly, or changes the file locations, the app might crash
 - It's possible to open multiple themes together (it might cause problems, I'm not sure but I need to do more testing)
-- UI can be improved (ex. more icons instead of buttons)
+- UI can be improved (ex. more icons instead of buttons and adding animations for custom buttons)
 - A delete button for each theme is a good idea !
 - We can add an option for applying colors to themes; if the user wants to change a file, they can save it under the same name (overwrite it) or as a new file.
 (So they won't tamper the original file)
+- Multi threading for loading huge files, downloading, etc.